bitmeta69/securedrop/PROPOSAL.md

 ## Implementation suggestions

+### Persistence

-1. In the Client, persist the JSON-format metadata directly to SQLite, without further de/serialization.
+In the Client, persist the JSON-format metadata directly to SQLite, without further de/serialization.
 I've been accumulating the hypothesis that this will be the easiest way to consume the Journalist API's JSON responses from a JavaScript/TypeScript app anyway, and this week @legoktm sent me a [testimonial to this approach](https://crawshaw.io/blog/programming-with-agents) (see the section beginning "Example: SQL conventions around JSON").

+### Client-to-Server writes

-2. Instead of maintaining a "job queue" of Client-side writes—and having to retry and reconcile them—make them blocking.
+Instead of maintaining a "job queue" of Client-side writes—and having to retry and reconcile them—make them blocking.
 For example, block the Client on starring a new source until the Server accepts it; block the Client until a new reply has been sent; etc. Keeping user-initiated actions synchronous will eliminate both technical and UX complexity.

 ## See also